canokulmus/Blog-project-by-Django/Readme.txt

 Just download it.
 Make sure that you have installed all the modules (django and dependencies) and of course Python.
-Finally, open the terminal and type "python manage.py runserver"
+The necessities are included in requirements.txt